daniel-e/rust-captcha/README.md

 - [x] configure redis port
 - [x] configure TTL for entries in redis in configuration file
 - [x] configure port for server in configuration file
-- [ ] filter log messages
+- [x] filter log messages
-- [ ] generate the CAPTCHA
-- [ ] implement POST request to solve a CAPTCHA
+- [x] implement POST request to solve a CAPTCHA
-- [ ] maybe the persistence layer should not know anything about a CAPTCHA

 # Examples